ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/navigation2_with_speed_filter.md

 free_thresh: 0.0
 ```

-Since Costmap2D does not support orientation, the last third “yaw” component of the `origin` vector should be equal to zero (for example: `origin: [1.25, -5.18, 0.0]`).
+Since Costmap2D does not support orientation, the last third "yaw" component of the `origin` vector should be equal to zero (for example: `origin: [1.25, -5.18, 0.0]`).
 Save `speed_mask.yaml` and the new filter mask is ready to use.

 !!! note